 We, at SLV.Global are huge fans of yoga and how it can help to promote positive mental health.
-In fact, we value it as a therapeutic tool so much it's how we begin and end every session at SLV Bali.
+In fact, we value it as a therapeutic tool so much it's how we begin and end every session on our placements.
 But don't just take our word for it, there's loads of research to back up our personal experience.
 Here are just a few of the reasons why we're gaga for yoga!

 1. Its Positive Effects Compliment Western Talk Therapy/Psychotherapy

 More and more, yoga is being used in tandem with more Western treatments for mental illness like psychotherapy and CBT.
 This marrying of Eastern and Western modalities has been used with great success in recent years and Our Clinical and Ancient Psychology program in India focuses on this way of working entirely.

 According to this article about the benefits of yoga to mental health, published by the American Psychological Association, "(t)alk therapy can be helpful in finding problem-solving strategies and understanding your own strengths and what's happening to you, but there are times when you just need to kind of get moving and work through the body," says Melanie Greenberg, PhD, a psychology professor at Alliant International University, who has studied yoga's benefits to mental health.

 In the same article Ritu Sharma, PhD notes, "When people experience trauma, they may experience not only a sense of emotional deregulation, but also a feeling of being physically immobilised.
 Body-oriented techniques such as yoga help them increase awareness of sensations in the body, stay more focused on the present moment and hopefully empower them to take effective actions."